Tom Donnelly (rugby union)

-Thomas Mathew Donnelly (born 1 October 1981) was a rugby union player who played for Montpellier in the Top 14.
+Thomas Mathew Donnelly (born 1 October 1981) is a former rugby union player who played for Montpellier in the Top 14.
 He also made 15 appearances for the All Blacks since 2009 and played for Otago Rugby Football Union.
 He moved into a coaching career at Otago from 2017.

 Playing career

 Provincial rugby

 Born in Rotorua, Donnelly moved south in 2000 to attend the University of Otago, and made his debut for Otago in 2002.
 He quickly established himself as a fixture at lock for the province, and by 2005 was one of the standout players in the provincial championship, forming a dynamic partnership with James Ryan.

 Although injuries and international duty have limited his availability for Otago, he remained a fixture in the squad, captaining the team for a stretch in 2007 in place of an injured Craig Newby.
 In 2008, he played his 50th match for the province.

 Due to a shoulder injury and his time with the All Blacks, Donnelly made only a single appearance for Otago in the 2010 ITM Cup.
 However, in the 2011 ITM Cup he appeared in every game, serving as team captain for the majority of the season following an injury to Eben Joubert.